DasRasyo/Tenderduty/README.md

 İlk düzenlememizi aşağıdaki kısımda yapacağız:

 The user-friendly name that will be used for labels.
-Highly suggest wrappin>

-  "Osmosis":
-    # chain_id is validated for a match when connecting to an RPC endpoint, als>
+Highly suggest wrappin> "Osmosis": chain_id is validated for a match when connecting to an RPC endpoint, als>
 chain_id: osmosis-1
-    # Hooray, in v2 we derive the valcons from abci queries so you don't have t>
-    # to convert ed25519 keys to the appropriate bech32 address
 valoper_address: osmovaloper1xxxxxxx...
-    # Should the monitor revert to using public API endpoints if all supplied R>
-    # This isn't always reliable, not all public nodes have websocket proxying >
-    public_fallback: no

 ```
 nano config.yml